-Rain tree- albizia saman
+Rain tree - Albizia saman

-The rain tree is member of the pea family and is found tolerates dry periods.
-Tolerates a range of soils from infertile or waterlogged soils.
-Grows best in moist well leaves fold in rainy weather and in the evening, hence tree" and "five o'clock tree" (Pukul Lima) in Malay. this tree are available, e.g., with reddish pink and colored flowers.
-Can reach a height of 25 mtrs with a Crown.
-Early discoveries of these trees were made in alive today.
+The rain tree is member of the pea family and is found in tropics and tolerates dry periods.
+Tolerates a range of soils from heavy clays to infertile or waterlogged soils.
+Grows best in moist well fertilized soil.
+The leaves fold in rainy weather and in the evening, hence the name "rain tree" and "five o'clock tree" (Pukul Lima) in Malay.
+Several lineages of this tree are available, e.g., with reddish pink and creamish golden colored flowers.
+Can reach a height of 25 meters with a large symmetrical that usually remain on the tree for quite a few months.

+Crown.
+Early discoveries of these trees were made in 1800 and are still alive today.